Welcome to the Year 1 class!

 It is a very busy classroom!

-This term our topic is 'Globe Trotters' We will be learning about the continents focusing on the seas that surround the continents, famous landmarks, culture, music, food, housing, climate and the animals that live in each of the continents.
-The children will be asked to research each of the continents and share their new learning with the class.
+This term our topic is 'Toys from the past' we will be learning about toys from the 20's, the Victorian's, the 80's and today.
+The children will be asked to research each time period and share their new learning with the class.
 This will allow the children to consolidate their understanding and knowledge which in turn will enable them to write independently during the English lesson.

 Please could all children practise number bonds to 10 and then to 20.
 Children should be able to immediately recall two numbers that add up to 10 and then to 20 E.g. 7 + 3 =10, 8 + 2 = 10, 11 + 9 = 20, 2 + 18 =20.
 Additionally by the end of the year children should be able to give the answer to any addition and subtraction sum to 20 mentally.